Hachikoi-the-creator/Rick-Morty-vite-react/readme.md

 # [Live Deployment](https://rick-morty-vite-react.vercel.app/)

 # todo:
+- empty :DDD

+# Done
 - Found how to use variables (Global styles) so all colors and default border radius change it for variables

-# Done
+- add a loading state to card component, and fetch the extra info there, if after the info was fetched there still was no new change, show the missing info component
+  - furthermore check more exaustively what info is missing and just add [REDACTED] instead
+  - added a pretty cool animated svg!
+  - instead of doing another API petition just did a single one and everything goes way better now :DDDD
 - Actually do something whit the login page kek
 - Make the details component more robust
   - Only show available data and double check every prop